This deliciously creamy chicken coconut sauce recipe is a very easy one, and it’s packed with so much flavor I’m sure you will love it!

 - 3 sprigs thyme

 - salt and pepper to taste

 - 1 bay leaf

-- 1 tbsp of fresh cilantro or parsley for garnish
+- 1 tablespoon fresh cilantro or parsley chopped [for garnish]

 - Pat the chicken dry with paper towels and season with paprika, curry powder, garlic powder, onion powder, salt, and pepper.

-- Add some oil to a preheated pan and brown the chicken on low-medium heat.
+- Add some oil to a preheated pan and brown the chicken on medium-low heat.
+Allow about 7 to 10 minutes on each side.
 Remove from heat and set aside.
-Allow about 7 to 10 minutes on each side.

 - In the same pan (add 1 tablespoon of oil if needed), add the diced onion, and cook until it becomes translucent.
+About 3 minutes.

-- Add the garlic, grated ginger, and thyme sprigs and leave to cook for about 30 seconds.
+- Stir in the garlic, grated ginger, and thyme sprigs and leave to cook for about 30 seconds.

-- Add the diced tomatoes and let them cook until they become softened—about 5 minutes.
+- Add the tomatoes and let them cook over medium heat until they become softened—about 5 minutes.

 - Add the curry powder, paprika, salt, and pepper.
-Stir and cook over medium heat for about a minute or until the spices activate and become fragrant.
+Stir and cook for about a minute or until the spices activate and become fragrant.

-- Add the coconut milk, chicken stock, habanero peppers, and bay leaf.
+- Stir in the coconut milk, chicken stock, habanero peppers (whole), and bay leaf.
 Then return the chicken back into the pan.

-- Add in the chicken and let it come to a rapid boil on high heat.
+- Let it come to a rapid boil on high heat.
 Then, reduce the heat to medium and allow it to simmer for about 20 to 30 minutes.

 - Serve over a bowl of white rice or rice and peas, garnish with parsley or cilantro, and enjoy.